← Back to 史記

 使 使使

 In the eighth year, they sent Xi Ke to Qi.
 Duke Qing of Qi's mother observed from the tower and laughed at him.
 The reason was that Xi Ke was hunchbacked, but the Lu envoy was lame, and the Wei envoy was one-eyed.
-Therefore Qi also made people like that to guide the guests.
+Therefore, Qi also made people like that to guide the guests.
 Xi Ke was angered, returned to the river, and said: 'If I do not repay Qi, may the river lord see it!'
-He arrived in the country and requested the lord, desiring to attack Qi.
+He arrived in the state and requested permission from the lord, wishing to attack Qi.
 Duke Jing asked and knew its reason, and said: 'Your resentment—how can it suffice to trouble the country!'
 He did not listen.
-Wei Wen Zi requested to retire in old age and avoided Xi Ke.
-Ke governed.
+Wei Wenzi requested to retire because of old age and avoided Xi Ke.
+Ke governed in his place.

 98